Benefits Of Play Therapy For Kids

 As your child plays, they may improve their problem-solving skills independently.
 They set up their own stories with their toys and games and might work toward resolving minor or significant problems through roleplay.

-A therapist could also present them with a problem in play therapy, where they will be tasked with figuring out the resolution independently.
+A play therapist could also present them with a problem in play therapy, where they will be tasked with figuring out the resolution independently.
 For example, the therapist could ask the child to show them how one toy would react if the other ate his food without asking.
 The child's response through role-playing could indicate at-home behaviors or patterns.

 4. Learn coping mechanisms

 Working through play therapy means your child could learn how to deal with challenging thoughts or emotions.
 They can gain coping strategies in play therapy that might benefit them as teens or adults.
-In play therapy sessions, children can learn how to interact with friends and other family members in healthy ways and develop positive behaviors.
+In play therapy sessions, kids can learn how to interact with friends and other family members in healthy ways and develop positive behaviors.
 While working with licensed mental health professionals, they can also gain new insights into their thoughts and emotions and understand how a difficult situation makes sense to them.
-Play therapy can be a safe and effective way for children to deal with family issues, medical procedures, and other stressful life events.
+Play therapy can be a safe and effective way for kids to deal with family issues, medical procedures, and other stressful life events.

 5. Facilitate emotional healing

 The primary foundation of play therapy is helping a child cope with emotional distress and challenging events.
 Through the process of attending sessions, they may learn more about themselves and the situation they are in.
-Children might feel more comfortable displacing their emotions onto a toy or roleplay instead of facing them head-on, as early-life adverse experiences can be challenging for a young mind to understand.
+Kids might feel more comfortable displacing their emotions onto a toy or roleplay instead of facing them head-on, as early-life adverse experiences can be challenging for a young mind to understand.

 6. Gain decision-making skills